Return to Index

 Soy Safety Issues

 - Impaired thyroid function—Soy may affect the thyroid gland, but research has produced conflicting results.
-In general, if you have problems with your thyroid gland, it is a good idea to avoid eating large amounts of soy.
+In general, if you have problems with your thyroid gland, you may want to avoid eating large amounts of soy.

 - Lower testosterone levels—One study found that soy may decrease testosterone levels in men.
 This could potentially cause problems with infertility or erectile dysfunction.

 Ways to Get More Soy Into Your Diet

 - Mash a cake of tofu and use it in place of ricotta cheese in your lasagna, soups, or stews.

 - Mix textured vegetable protein into hamburgers and seasoned meat dishes like tacos, chili, and casseroles.